 In all of these thoughts, you are different from your partner.
 You make sacrifices, he doesn’t.
 You love her, she doesn’t love you.
 You’re capable of doing things and he isn’t.

 In the end, this thought process only alienates people and drives them apart.
-Treating someone like this, even someone who’s doing something really undesirable, only makes their behaviour worse.
+Treating someone like this, even someone who’s doing something really undesirable, only makes their behavior worse.

 A better question to ask is: When have I been driven to continue doing something that someone didn’t want me to do?
 Especially someone I love?
 When have I been driven to lie about it?

-As you ask yourself those questions, without a doubt examples pop up – examples of your own mistakes, failures, and imperfections.
+As you ask yourself those questions, without doubt, examples pop up – examples of your own mistakes, failures, and imperfections.
 Those feel bad.
 Maybe those are things you’d like to sweep under the carpet.